-Due to years of fire suppression and mismanagement, Tahoe's forests have become densely populated which puts us at high risk for high-intensity fires that destroy neighborhoods, impact watersheds, and take human lives; therefore, it is important to implement defensible space practices to increase the likelihood of your home's survival.
+Tahoe's forests have become overgrown and put us at high risk for high-intensity fires that destroy neighborhoods, impact watersheds, and take human lives; therefore, it is important to implement defensible space practices to increase the likelihood of your home's survival.

 - Rake your pine needles!
 Rake them in the spring; let them fall in the fall. - Thin trees.
-Trees less than 14 inches in diameter can be removed without a permit as one-step to creating defensible space. - Trim low limbs and thin brush.
+Trees less than 14 inches in diameter can be removed without a permit as one-step to creating defensible space. - Trim low limbs and think brush.
 These limbs and brush or "ladder fuels" allow fire to travel along the forest floor and to climb into the forest canopy. - Maintain a 5-foot noncombustible zone.
-Keep a fire safe buffer free of combustible material around structures year-round to combine erosion control with wildfire defense practices. - For more information on defensible space, visit www.tahoelivingwithfire.com
+Keep a fire safe buffer free of combustible material around structures year-round to combine erosion control with wildfire defense practices. - For more information on defensible space, visit www.tahoefiresafe.com.